secnate/secnate.github.io/_resources/coding.md

 ## C++

 C++ was first released in 1998 as an object-oriented extension of C and has [undergone revisions](https://www.geeksforgeeks.org/history-of-c/) since.
-The next major update was formalized in February 2020 and is due to be published soon.
 {: style="text-align: justify;"}

 Such changes have their effects.
 For starters, learning resources may not cover the latest version's capabilities.
 And even if updated book editions are published shortly after the latest version's release, they are often _ridiculously overpriced._